-During FY2022, five (5) BRMC meetings were held and the attendance of the BRMC members is reported on page 10 of the Directors' Report.
-The key activities carried out by BRMC in FY2022 covered the following:-
+During FY2023, five (5) regular meetings and two (2) special meetings were held to consider exigent matters.
+The details of the attendance of the BRMC members are reported on page 9 of the Directors' Report.

+The BRMC carried out the following activities in the discharge of its duties in accordance with its TOR during the FY2023:-

-- reviewed and recommended risk management strategies, policies and risk appetite levels for Board's approval; - reviewed risk management reports which covered global and domestic economic developments, risk headwinds, capital adequacy assessment, integrated and thematic stress tests, credit risk, market risk, technology risk, liquidity risk, operational risk, legal risk, strategic risk and climate risk of the Bank; - reviewed legal and compliance reports which included new regulation updates, legal and compliance risk incidents and Anti-Money Laundering/Counter Financing of Terrorism ("AML/CFT") related updates; - reviewed and endorsed the Compliance & Internal Control Department Work Plan for 2022 - reviewed and recommended a 3-year IT strategic plan for Board's approval; and - reviewed and assessed the full year performance of the Risk Management and Compliance functions.
+- reviewed risk management reports which covered global and domestic economic developments, risk headwinds, capital adequacy assessment, integrated and thematic stress tests, credit risk, market risk, operational risk, technology risk, liquidity risk, compliance risk, legal risk, strategic risk, reputational risk, climate risk and country risk of the Bank; - reviewed legal and compliance risks reports which included departmental organisation and staffing, recent development of applicable laws and regulations, legal and compliance risk incidents/management, compliance work/issues/gaps and AML/CFT-related updates; - iii. reviewed the revisions to and/or establishment of the risk management and compliance-related policies/framework/statement of the Bank and recommended the same to the Board for approval. - iv. reviewed and recommended the risk management and compliance-related proposal papers/reports to the Board for approval. - v. reviewed the revisions to the TOR of the BRMC and recommended the same to the Board for approval; - vi. reviewed the ICR Report of the Bank; - vii. reviewed and endorsed the Compliance & Internal Control Department Work Plan for 2023; - viii. reviewed a bank-wide Compliance Risk Assessment for 2022; and - ix. reviewed and assessed the annual performance of the Risk Management and Compliance functions of the Bank.